KathrynMorgan/mini-stack/5_MAAS-Rack_And_Region_Ctl-On-Open_vSwitch/README.md

 sudo maas init
 ````

-#### 9. Configure MAAS Region Controller to use your 'maas-net' bridge IP for PXE
+#### 9. Configure MAAS Region Controller to use your 'maas' bridge IP for PXE
 Example: `172.10.0.1`
 ````sh
 sudo dpkg-reconfigure maas-region-controller
 ````

-#### 10. Configure MAAS Rack Controller to use your 'maas-net' bridge IP for API etc.
+#### 10. Configure MAAS Rack Controller to use your 'maas' bridge IP for API etc.
 Example: http://172.10.0.1:5240/MAAS
 ````sh
 sudo dpkg-reconfigure maas-rack-controller
 ````
 #### 11. Login to WebUI && Complete Setup
 Example: http://172.10.0.1:5240/MAAS <br/>
-Browse to your maas WebUI in a browser at: http://[physical-net_IP]:5240/MAAS
+Browse to your maas WebUI in a browser at: http://[wan_IP]:5240/MAAS

 #### 12. Walk through on-screen setup:
  1. Confirm region name (I use braincraft.io)